elizabethrego/cordova-plugin-local-notifications/README.md

 Cordova Local-Notification Plugin
 =================================

+** Discliamer: This was forked from Katzers repo (<a href="https://github.com/katzer/cordova-plugin-local-notifications">Found Here</a>) however it does not seem to be maintained and users that are using it for iOS 9 testing and other features are requesting new things but can not get them added.
+I hope that I can keep this plugin alive.
+I am not the most proficient in Objective-C or Java (andoird specifically) but lets see where this takes us! **

+** Beta Disclaimer: These features are being tested throughout multiple apps and users, please submit issues as you find them with as much detail as possible.
+I'd like to keep this beta 0.9 branch as stable as possible.
+There is a 'develop' branch that will act as the unstable, but most up to date with any changes branch.
+Thanks! **

 The essential purpose of local notifications is to enable an application to inform its users that it has something for them — for example, a message or an upcoming appointment — when the application isn’t running in the foreground.<br>
 They are scheduled by an application and delivered on the same device.